steveya/steveya.github.io/_posts/2024-09-16-short-rate-models-4.md

 This approach allows us to capture the uncertainty in our parameter estimates and potentially explore multiple regions of high likelihood in the parameter space simultaneously.
 As we process more data, particles with parameters that consistently explain the observations well will gain more weight, while those that perform poorly will become less influential.

 #### 4. Resampling

 After several iterations, many particles may end up with negligible weights, effectively reducing the number of particles contributing to the estimation.
 This phenomenon, known as particle degeneracy, can lead to poor approximations of the posterior distribution.
-Resampling is a crucial step that addresses this problem.
+Resampling is a way to address this problem.

-To determine when to resample, we use the concept of effective sample size (ESS).
+To determine when to resample, we measure the effective sample size (ESS) of our particles.
 The ESS is an estimate of how many particles are effectively contributing to the approximation:

 $$ N_{\text{eff}} = \frac{1}{\sum_{i=1}^N (w_t^i)^2} $$

-Where $$N$$ is the total number of particles and $$w_t^i$$ is the normalized weight of particle $$i$$ at time $$t$$.
+where $$N$$ is the total number of particles and $$w_t^i$$ is the normalized weight of particle $$i$$ at time $$t$$.
 The ESS ranges from 1 (when one particle has all the weight) to $$N$$ (when all particles have equal weights).

 We trigger resampling when the ESS falls below a certain threshold, typically half the number of particles: